CartoDB/airship/packages/bridge/src/vl/README.md

 );
 ```

-This object will let you add all the bindings to your application.
+This object will let you add all the filters to your application.
 After adding some of them, you will have to indicate that you are done by calling:

 ```
-bindings.build();
+bridge.build();
 ```

 ### Parameters